Geopark Hiking Tour

 The ever-surprising Hong Kong has a myriad of interesting landforms.
 The long and sinuous coastline is a natural geological gallery, featuring spectacular landforms and rock formations formed by volcanic activities 140 million years ago and shaped by waves and weathering.
-The Hong Kong Geopark, opened November 2009, comprises of eight major geological sites and is of International stature.
-One of them is in the region of the High Island water reservoir, the destination of this tour.
+The Hong Kong Geopark, recognized as such in November 2009, comprises of eight major geological sites and is of international stature.
+One of these sites is in the region of the High Island water reservoir, the destination of this tour.

 The High Island Reservoir, opened in 1978, was built as a direct result of the water shutdown by mainland China during the 1967 riots, in order to alleviate Hong Kong’s fresh water shortage with a capacity of approximately 273 million cubic metres.
 The construction cost more than HKD $400 million and spanned a 10-year period.
 This beautiful area was virtually inaccessible until the 1970s.